Reg Gutteridge

 Reginald George Gutteridge, OBE (29 March 1924 – 24 January 2009) was a British boxing journalist and television commentator.

 Gutteridge was born into a boxing family in Islington, London.
 His grandfather, Arthur, was the first professional boxer to appear at the original National Sporting Club.
 His father and uncle (Dick and Jack, the Gutteridge Twins) were recognised as the premier cornermen and trainers in Britain throughout the 1920s and 1930s.
 Gutteridge was an amateur flyweight boxer when he was conscripted as a foot soldier with the King's Royal Rifle Corps in 1942.
 During the Invasion of Normandy two years later, Gutteridge jumped from a tank and landed on a mine.
 This cost him his left leg and dreams of becoming a boxing champion.
 However, the incident provided him with the opportunity for some entertainment: for instance, during one holiday in Italy, he went to the beach at San Remo.
 He went for a swim and hopped out on one leg shouting "Shark, shark!", having hidden his prosthetic limb under a towel.

 After World War II, Gutteridge became a journalist and reported on boxing for the London Evening News for more than 30 years.
-He became better known the voice of ITV's boxing coverage, a job he performed for from 1962 until 1998.
+He became better known as the voice of ITV's boxing coverage, a job he performed from 1962 until 1998.
 During this time he formed a long-lasting commentating partnership with former world lightweight champion Jim Watt, which continued on Sky Sports during the 1990s, while ITV had reduced coverage of the sport.
-He also commentated for Talk Sport radio during the 1990s.
+He also commentated for Talksport radio during the 1990s.